Director, Wild ReSearch (2013)

 Research Associate, Wild Search (2014)

-Since joining Wild Search in September, Rosie has worked on a range of assignments and events.
+Since joining Wild Search last September, Rosie has worked on a range of assignments and events.
 She is currently leading the research for our upcoming publication Agricultural Societies: Past, Present and Future, which will be published in 2015.